EOCOnline/rangertrak/README.md

 ## Future Roadmap

 - To work with out flaws!
+- Issues should be moving from a spreadsheet to [the standard Issues Page](https://github.com/EOCOnline/rangertrak/issues)
 - Enhance map markers to better highlight paths, teams, statuses.
 - Reload data from local files.
 - Allow loading of additional map layers (e.g., an image of trails, local features)